rahijamil/rahijamil/README.md

 ## More About Me

 - 🌱 I'm currently working on diverse projects and diving into advanced frontend engineering topics, believing in the power of lifelong learning.
-- 📫 How to reach me: mohammadrahi003@gmail.com
+- 📫 How to reach me: LinkedIn
 - 😄 Pronouns: He

 ## Skills